terryleggettII/album-collection/README.md

 3. **Save to Personal Collection**
    - Users can save albums to their personal collection.
    - The collection is managed locally using `localStorage`.

-4. **Filter and Sort**
-   - Users can filter albums by genre, release date, or artist.
-   - Users can sort albums by title or release date.

-5. **Favorites List**
-   - Users can create a list of favorite albums.
-   - Favorites are saved and managed locally using `localStorage`.

 ## Technologies Used
 - HTML